Functorial invariants for chaos topology from data: Applications

 Vowel sounds result from a self-sustained oscillatory regime in which vocal-fold motion couples with the airflow driven by subglottal pressure.
 The vowel quality is further shaped by the supraglottal vocal tract, which acts as an acoustic resonator.
 The governing equations are inherently nonlinear, involve delayed feedback mechanisms, and are therefore known to produce complex and sometimes chaotic dynamical signatures.

-Here we reconsider the dataset in Ref.~\cite{sciamarella1999topological}, namely, the signal for vowel /a/ as pronounced in Spanish.
+This analysis reconsiders the dataset in Ref.~\cite{sciamarella1999topological}, namely, the pressure fluctuations recorded for the vowel /a/ as pronounced in Spanish.
 The time series and its time-delay embedding are displayed in Figs.\,\ref{data}(a,b).
 The file contains $1183$ points corresponding to a total interval of $t \approx 0.147~\text{s}$, with the measurements recorded at $8\;000$ samples per second.
 The BraMAH complex is reconstructed, so the number of 2-cells, their distribution, and labels differ from those in Ref.~\cite{sciamarella1999topological}.
 As expected, the homological features (three 1-holes) remain identical to those originally reported.
 This is a natural consequence of the formalism: the homology functor leads to invariants that are independent of the specific cell decomposition.

 The analysis is conducted by applying the forgetful functor $U_{K}$, since homological properties were already discussed.
-The new aspect of the present work lies in the directed algebraic topology, which reveals three distinct generatex classes circling around two joining loci, indicated by thick black lines in Fig.~\ref{speech}(a).
+The new aspect of the present work lies in the directed algebraic topology, which reveals three distinct generatex classes circling around two joining loci, indicated by thick black lines in Fig.~\ref{speech}(a):

-Each generatex is expressed as a cycle of the digraph, whose node indices correspond to the labels of point subsets forming 2-cells:

-$G_1$ and $G_3$ are orientation-reversing while $G_2$ is orientation-preserving.
+While $G_2$ is orientation-preserving, $G_1$ and $G_3$ are both orientation-reversing.
 The bonds, given by:

-can be identified in the digraph; see Fig.~\ref{speech}(b).
-Their valences are $3$ in $B_{123}$ and $2$ in $B_{12}$.

-To make the causal boundaries underlying these directed cycles explicit, we apply the Poincaré-edge operator $\mathcal{P}$ to each generatex:
+can be identified in the multigraph; see Fig.~\ref{speech}(b).
+Applying the Poincaré-edge operator $\mathcal{P}$ to each generatex, we obtain:

-The two joining loci can be identified through the Poincaré edges that traverse them: $\langle 14\mid 15\rangle$ and $\langle 21\mid 15\rangle$ are associated with the first locus, while $\langle 16\mid 7\rangle$ and $\langle 6\mid 7\rangle$ correspond to the second.
-The generatex classes are thus connected through a double bond, which transitions into a triple bond when the respective directed paths re-inject into node $7$.
+While $\langle 14\mid 15\rangle$ and $\langle 21\mid 15\rangle$ traverse one joining locus, $\langle 16\mid 7\rangle$ and $\langle 6\mid 7\rangle$ traverse the other.
+The generatex classes are glued along a double bond, which becomes a triple one at node $7$.
 Each generatex class can be associated with a $1$-hole, yielding branches separated by voids.
 This contrasts with the Rössler attractor, where folding occurs without creating an internal void between the bonded generatex classes.